Exclusion clause: Strict literal interpretation

 For an exclusion clause to operate, it must cover the breach (assuming there actually is a breach of contract).
 If there is, then the type of liability arising is also important.
 Generally, there are two varieties of liability: strict liability (liability arising due to a state of affairs without the party at breach necessarily being at fault) and liability for negligence (liability arising due to fault).

-The courts have a tendency of requiring the party relying on the clause to have drafted it properly so that it exempts them from the liability arising, and if any ambiguity is present, the courts usually interpret it strictly against the party relying on the clause.
+The courts have a tendency to require the party relying on the clause to have drafted it properly so that it exempts them from the liability arising, and if any ambiguity is present, the courts usually interpret it strictly against the party relying on the clause.

-As espoused in Darlington Futures Ltd v Delco Australia Pty Ltd, the meaning of an exclusion clause is construed in its ordinary and natural meaning in the context.
-Although we construe the meaning much like any other ordinary clause in the contract, we need to examine the clause in light of the contract as a whole.
+As espoused in Darlington Futures Ltd v Delco Australia Pty Ltd., an Australian High Court case, the meaning of an exclusion clause is construed in its ordinary and natural meaning in the context.
+Although a court will construe the meaning much like any other ordinary clause in the contract, it needs to examine the clause in light of the contract as a whole.
 Exclusion clauses should not be subject to a strained construction in order to reduce the ambit of their operation.
 The judge in R&B Customs Brokers Co Ltd v United Dominions Trust Ltd refused to allow an exemption clause, of which did cover the nature of the implied term, on the grounds that it did not make specific and explicit reference to that term.

+Reasonableness

+The terms of a cap on liability must be reasonable.
+In Ampleforth Abbey Trust v Turner & Townsend Project Management Ltd. (2012) the High Court found that a cap at "the lower of" either the project management fees paid or a potential damage limitation of £1,000,000 was "unreasonable", particularly as the terms of their appointment required Turner & Townsend to maintain professional liability insurance, presumable costed into their fee, which would cover more of the loss suffered by the client than simply the fees they had paid.